 This information is for EU citizens only.

-Submitting a Danish declaration online
+Submitting a Danish tax return online

 If you pay tax in Denmark, you must also declare tax there.
 In the beginning of March, you will find your tax assessment notice (årsopgørelse) in TastSelv on Skattestyrelsen's website.
 Here you will also find information about what fields you need to fill in.
-You can find further information on how to fill in your Danish tax declaration at Øresunddirekt when the declaration time approaches.
+You can find further information on how to fill in your Danish tax return at Øresunddirekt when the declaration time approaches.

 E-declaring with TastSelv